 2.2.1 Habitat and distribution

-Fish habitat and distribution is essential for preservation of fish populations and their

-Ecosystems in the field of aquatic ecology.
+Fish habitat and distribution is essential for preservation of fish populations and their ecosystems in the field of aquatic ecology.
 Fish habitat describes the specific conditions that allow particular species of fish to live in specific aquatic environment.
 Fish distribution describes where different species of fish are found inside the river.
 The habitat and distribution of fish species in rivers are influenced by various environmental factors.
 The physical characteristics of river habitats such as water flow, depth and substrate are important factors influencing fish habitats and distributions (Gebrekiros 2016).
 With the water flow, every species of fish in a river have adapted to different types of currents.
 The gradient of the river, the amount of water in it and the presence of obstructions can affect the water flow.
 While certain fishes like catfish may seek out slower or calmer spots along the riverbanks, others like trout may favor swiftly moving oxygen-rich water.

 The depth of the river also influence fish habitat and distribution.
-Different species have

-Specific depths based on factors like food availability, temperature and shelter.
+Different species have specific depths based on factors like food availability, temperature and shelter.
 Fishes like catfish normally prefer deeper, calmer areas in the main channel.
 Substrates are materials at the bottom of river where fishes live and also find food.
 There are substrates like gravels or sand bottom, rocky areas or vegetation.
 The type of substrate influences the fish species present in the particular river habitat.
 Threats to freshwater fish in rivers affect fish habitat and distribution.
 Threats like habitat degradation (deforestation) negatively affect fish habitat and distribution.
 Pollution, climate change, overfishing and invasive species are all threats that negatively affect fish habitat and distribution (Wang et el, 2020).

 2.2.2 Fish species identification